Best Collagen for Hair Growth: 3 Evidence-Backed Picks for 2026

 This page references peer-reviewed research indexed on PubMed/NCBI.
 Citations are provided for transparency.
 Always consult a qualified healthcare professional before making any medical decisions.

-- [1]Milani M, Colombo F, GFM-O-Trial Investigators Group.
+- [1]Milani M, Colombo F, GFM-O-Trial Investigators Group..
 “Efficacy and tolerability of an oral supplement containing amino acids, iron, selenium, and marine hydrolyzed collagen in subjects with hair loss (androgenetic alopecia, AGA or FAGA or telogen effluvium).
-A prospective, randomized, 3-month, controlled, assessor-blinded study.”
-Skin Research and Technology, 2023. doi:10.1111/srt.13381PMID 37357646 ↗
+A prospective, randomized, 3-month, controlled, assessor-blinded study..”
+Skin research and technology : official journal of International Society for Bioengineering and the Skin, 2023.
+Randomized controlled trial, 3 months. doi:10.1111/srt.13381PMID 37357646 ↗

 Ready to Try Collagen?